On This Page

 What Is Asian BMI?

-The WHO Expert Consultation in 2004 reviewed the evidence and formally recommended lower action points for Asian populations: overweight from BMI 23 (compared to 25 on the standard scale) and obese from BMI 27.5 (compared to 30).
-Most Asian national health authorities — including those in Singapore, Japan, South Korea, India, and Pakistan — have adopted these or similar thresholds.
+The WHO Expert Consultation in 2004 reviewed this evidence and formally recommended lower action points for Asian populations: Overweight from BMI 23 (compared to 25 on the standard scale) and Obese from BMI 27.5 (compared to 30).
+Health authorities in Singapore, Japan, South Korea, India, Pakistan, and across the Asia-Pacific region have adopted these or similar thresholds for clinical use.

 | Classification | Standard WHO | Asian WHO (adjusted) |